ghost7/gameboyC/README.txt

 Added a lot of documentation.
 Using the Doxyfile, the doxygen tool can generate html and latex documentation for easier viewing.

+Changed project to use C++.
+Started refactoring the code.
+Completed refactoring of the Z80InstructionSet implementation.